- UCAS Code: H290

 Years 3 & 4

-In the third and fourth years you'll study structural engineering, geotechnical engineering, water engineering, environmental engineering, transport planning & engineering, construction management and undertake a project dissertation.
+In the third and fourth years you'll study structural engineering, geotechnical engineering, environmental engineering, transport planning & engineering, construction management and undertake a project dissertation.
 There is an increased emphasis on design and project work in the final two years of study.

 Year 3 students can study within the EU as part of the Erasmus scheme or further afield on international exchange.